beomagi/pytrace/README.md

 ```bash
 ./pysetup.sh
 ```
-Setup python venv. installed scapy module.
-Will ask user if they wish to give python access to capture packets without sudo.
+Setup python venv.
+Installs scapy module.</br>
+ill ask user if they wish to give python access to capture packets without sudo.</br>

+## Todo:
+- Should add setup for powershell/windows.
+- lower left divs aren't ideal.
+Replace hop latency history with matching route for the hop, and have that clickable to update the main upper left div's last route.